-We give preference to the hiring of local talent.
-As shown in the chart above, there was an increase of 11% in Singaporean employees for FY2018.
+We always give preference to the hiring of local talent.
 We are committed to providing competitive remuneration and benefits to our employees.
 We are also committed to safeguarding our employees' health and safety against any potential workplace hazards.
+We aim to maintain the same percentage of local hires in FY2020.